 - The existing SoR procedure is enhanced as follows:

-- The SoR contains a prioritized list of hosting networks.
+- The SoR contains a prioritized list of hosting networks, for the scenario where the UE reuses home network credentials/subscription to access hosting network.
 The list is determined by the home network and may be associated with validity conditions, including time and location conditions.

-- The existing overlay/underlay architecture is reused for the UE to access both home network services and localized services via N3IWF.
+- When the hosting network is an SNPN which provides localized services and the home network is an HPLMN, the architecture specified in clause 5.30.2.7 of TS 23.501 is reused for the UE to access both home network services (using the SNPN as underlay network) and localized services (via the SNPN).

-Editor's note: It is FFS whether to support only a single or both models of the overlay/underlay architecture to access the localized services, i.e. (A) home network services are accessed via underlay network and the localized services via overlay network via N3IWF, and (B) the localized services are accessed via underlay network and the home network services via overlay network via N3IWF.

-Editor's note: The scenario of accessing to localized services via N3GPP network is for further consideration.
+- If the hosting network is a PNI-NPN, existing mechanisms (e.g. roaming architecture, network slicing, etc.) are reused for the UE to access home network services.

+- The existing URSP rules or LADN feature can be re-used for a UE to access the Localized services after the UE has registered to a Hosting network.
+URSP rules are pre-configured in the UE, provisioned by the PCF of the home network or provisioned by the PCF of the hosting network according to existing principles.

 8.6 Key Issue #6: Support for returning to home network

-Editor's note: These are *INTERIM* conclusions for Key issue #6.

 The following principles from the evaluation are recommended to be considered during the normative work:

 - The home/serving network can re-use existing mechanisms for Control Plane Load Control, Congestion and Overload Control described in clause 5.19 of TS 23.501 [3] when load level reaches a certain threshold and overload control mechanism are triggered.

-NOTE 1: Whether any enhancement to the existing mechanisms is needed is FFS.

-- Additional mechanisms can be implemented to ensure spreading of return of the UEs to home/serving network.
+- Additional mechanisms can be implemented to ensure spreading of return of the UEs to home network without any normative impacts to 3GPP specifications.

-NOTE 2: Which specific method to adopt for normative work, if any, is FFS.
+NOTE: Means to describe how to spread returning UEs can be captured as informative description, during normative specification work.